 According to MBA Programs Online, two of the major reasons why working professionals go for an MBA are to (i) gain subject matter expertise and (ii) develop advanced skills.

 To help you along the path to business school success, check out these five popular MBA concentrations.
 All are available through online study or by attending a campus-based program.

 US News rates the best graduate schools to study finance as being the University of Pennsylvania (Wharton), University of Chicago (Booth), New York University (Stern), Columbia University and MIT (Source: Darian Somers and Ilana Kowarski).

-In a finance concentration you’ll learn about everything from stocks and bonds to venture capital, private equity and hedge funds.
+In a finance concentration, you learn about everything from stocks and bonds to venture capital, private equity and hedge funds.
 Learning the analytical and quantitative skills in a finance MBA can lead to careers in investment banking and corporate consulting.

-During your management and consulting studies you’ll focus on classes like negotiations, operations management and leadership.
+During management and consulting studies, you might cover topics such as negotiations, operations management and leadership.
 Because organizations tend to value strong management, graduates can go many different places, from Fortune 500 companies to technology startups.

-Interested in selling a product or highlighting a service?
-By getting your concentration in marketing you can focus on strategy and market research in classes like accounting, statistics, product management, and promotion.
+Marketing is discipline covered in most MBA programs and is a popular concentration.
+By majoring in marketing, you can focus on strategy and market research in classes like accounting, statistics, and product management and promotion.